 Grant Requests are reviewed by the three-member KCF Grant Committee.

 Every grant is strictly confidential - a policy that is especially important in our small town.

 Types of grants include:

-• Medical expenses including prescription medications
+• Medical expenses including prescription medications and dental treatment.

 • Heating fuel

 • Scholarship assistance for the After School Program at Kent Center School

 Support for the Kent Community Fund, a non-profit organization under Section 50l (c) (3) of the I.R.S. code, comes from hundreds of full and part-time Kent residents who generously assist neighbors in need, as well as from local churches and organizations.
 Contributions and bequests are welcomed throughout the year and can be mailed to K.C.F. at P.O.B.
 262, Kent, Connecticut 06757.